MollyShuu/NSP-KBS2022/README.md

-# Network structural perturbation against interlayer link prediction
+# Code and dataset for "Network structural perturbation against interlayer link prediction"

 ### We share the anonymous data and code of "Network structural perturbation against interlayer link prediction" here.
 - ### Requirements